-- The School Board is committed to providing a safe learning environment for all students and shall strive to eradicate bullying and harassment in its schools, with bullying defined as systematically and chronically inflicting physical hour or psychological distress on one or more students. - The School Board is committed to providing awareness, prevention, and education in promoting a school atmosphere in which bullying, harassment, and intimidation will not be tolerated by students, School Board employees, visitors, or volunteers. - This policy provides the steps to individual complaints of bulling and harassment and the process for addressing the complaints. - 5517.02 DISCRIMINATION/HARASSMENT COMPLAINT PROCEDURES FOR
+The School Board is committed to providing a safe learning environment for all students and shall strive to eradicate bullying and harassment in its schools by providing awareness, prevention, and education in promoting a school atmosphere in

-STUDENTS
+- which bullying, harassment, and intimidation will not be tolerated by students, Board employees, visitors, or volunteers. - This policy is also incorporated by reference into the Code of Student Conduct, and supersedes any existing policy, guideline, or Board policy regarding bullying and harassment that may be inconsistent with this policy.
+These policies apply to all students in the District. - This policy does not replace the District's current policy prohibiting harassment on the basis of sex, race, color, ethnic or national origin, religion, marital status, disability, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, and pregnancy.

+• 5517.02 - DISCRIMINATION/HARASSMENT COMPLAINT PROCEDURES FOR STUDENTS

-- Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their Principal.
+- Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their principal.
 Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - All complaints involving student to student harassment, except sexual harassment, will be first investigated at the school site.
 If such complaints are made directly to the District Office, the Region Office or the CRC Office, they will be referred to the school site for the initial investigation.
-Complaints of sexual harassment of a student will be investigated by the CRC Office with support from the school.
+Complaints of sexual harassment of a student will be investigated by the CRC Office with support from the school in accordance with the District's Title IX Sexual Harassment Manual.
 For more information, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights. - This policy provides the steps to individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.